taylorhawks/globo-nonlinear-latent-factorization/README.md

 From the paper:
 > The key idea of the proposed model is to define T interest vectors per user, where the user part of the model is written as Uˆ which is an m × |U| × T tensor.
 Hence, we also write Uˆiu ∈ R m as the m-dimensional vector that represents the ith of T possible interests for user u.
 The item part of the model is the same as in the classical user-item factorization models, and is still denoted as a m×|D| matrix V.

 This is a bit abstract still, but makes more sense in the context of content-based recommendations.
-The original paper optimizes both User and Item vectors to get the best user-item pairings, in the typical style of a fully collaborative recommendation system.
-Instead, this project uses doc2vec-generated item vectors so that the original relative meaning between items-based on their actual content-is not lost.
+The original paper optimizes both User and Item vectors to get the best user-item pairings, in the typical style of a fully collaborative recommendation system enabled by matrix decomposition.
+Instead, my project uses doc2vec-generated item vectors so that the original relative meaning between items, based on their actual content, is not lost.

 ---